 Prior notification may not be required for the acquisition of shares and voting rights in listed companies, etc., and the acquisition of shares and equity in unlisted companies, etc. among inward direct investment transactions made by foreign investors, only if they comply with certain conditions (exemption conditions), such as refraining from being appointed as directors and accessing secret non-public technology information.
-However, foreign investors who have been punished for violating FEFTA in the past or state-owned enterprises or those controlled by state-owned enterprises cannot use the prior notification exemption system.
+However, foreign investors who have been punished for violating FEFTA in the past or state-owned enterprises or those controlled by state-owned enterprises or Type-A investor cannot use the prior notification exemption system.
+Furthermore, it is important to note that the prior notification requirement is not simply waived.
+Rather, as long as the shares are held, a new obligation arises to comply with the exemption conditions and report certain changes to investor attributes.

-A foreign investor who has used the prior notification exemption system must submit to the authorities a postinvestment report pledging to abide by the exemption conditions within 45 days after implementing a relevant investment transaction.
+A foreign investor who has used the prior notification exemption system must submit to the authorities a post-investment report pledging to abide by the exemption conditions within 45 days after implementing a relevant investment transaction.
 If a foreign investor who has used the prior notification exemption system violates the exemption conditions, the authorities may recommend and order the investor to correct the violation.
 If the investor fails to abide by the recommendation and order, the authorities may order the investor to take measures such as the disposal of shares.
 Any foreign investor who refuses to abide by such order may be subjected to criminal punishment.

 The outline of the exemption conditions and the thresholds for the post-investment report for the use of the prior notification exemption system is as follows: